BEcorp/ebo-browser/docs/team.md

 @tmashuang
 QA Engineer

-Thomas is the head of MetaMask Quality Assurance.
+Thomas is the head of EBO Quality Assurance.
 He both takes the final pass of branches of code before we ship to production, and is also in charge of continuously improving our automated quality assurance process.

 ### Christian Jeria